 - Ginkgo Biloba.
 I take Ginkgo Biloba supplements starting about a week before a trip, and continue to take it throughout the trip.
 You can pick up Ginkgo supplements online or at a local Whole Foods store.
 Ginkgo Biloba increases the blood flood to your extremities, which is important in oxygen deprived, high altitude environments like Machu Picchu.

 Finally, be sure to drink tons of water and eat enough food.
-Your body burns a lot more calories in high altitude, and ironically, you likely won’t feel hungry.
+You likely won’t feel hungry when in high altitude.
 You have to force yourself to eat.

 I’m so excited for you!
 It will be an amazing trip!
 I did the same preparation when I hiked Mt.
 Whitney this summer and I was problem free in the high altitude.